 For health care operations: This includes quality assurance activities, licensing and training programs to ensure that our personnel meet our standards of care and follow established policies and procedures, auditing functions, cost management analysis, processing grievances and complaints, and customer service.

-Dermatology Associates of South Jersey may also be required or permitted to disclose your PHI for long force and other legitimate reasons.
+Dermatology Associates of South Jersey may also be required or permitted to disclose your PHI for law enforcement and other legitimate reasons.
 In all situations, we shall do our best to assure its continued confidentiality to the extent possible.

 We may contact you, by phone or in writing, to provide appointment reminders.

 Notification in the Case of a Breach: Dermatology Associates of South Jersey is required by law to notify our patients in case of a breach of their unsecured protected health information when it has been or is reasonably believed to have been accessed, acquired or disclosed as a result of a breach.

 Use and Disclosure of PHI Without Your Authorization: Dermatology Associates of South Jersey is permitted to use PHI without written authorization, or opportunity to object in certain situations, including:

 - For Dermatology Associates of South Jersey’s use in obtaining payment for services provided or in other health care operations;